 There are many qualities that make for a great salesperson.
 But what exactly makes someone good at selling?
 Is it charisma?
 Persistence?
 Drive?
 Or is it something else entirely?
 In this blog post, we’ll take a look at 10 of the most important qualities that make for a successful salesperson.
-So if you’re looking to up your sales game, read on!
+So if you’re looking to improve your sales game – or you’re a manager looking to hire more top performers to your sales team – read on!

 Most successful salespeople know how to take rejection and keep going.
 They understand that not every potential customer is going to say yes, but they don’t let that stop them from trying.
 If you want to be successful in sales, you need to be persistent.

 The best salespeople have a strong drive to succeed.
 They are always looking for ways to improve their skills and close more deals.
 If you’re not naturally driven, that’s okay!
 You can still be successful in sales by setting goals for yourself and working hard to achieve them.
 Assessing an individual’s personal motivators will help you determine if they have the natural drive to be successful in sales.

 Great salespeople are passionate about what they’re selling.
 They believe in their product or service and are always looking for ways to improve it.
 This passion is contagious, and it’s one of the things that sets successful salespeople apart from the rest.